ApexExpress/FTL/README.md

 grab( func fx )

   source from *.ext

-I would say just by that statement that a spark generator has a purpose to be understood perspective and critisim should be taken into account.

 Generation of a spark 60 sparks a second or 60 sparks minute 60 minutes a spark?

 All the above would be allowable.

-## Networking TCP/UDP + DATA stream

-Person 2 Person DATA networking is an innovation/tool that has yet to be fully implemented.
-^
-What is needed is this, you can see how far in space yet you still dont clean your world.
-^
-The future is open join millions of developer inside the open source community!

 ## Menu Options